-This summer, Mike and I sold our house in Massachusetts, packed up our minivan, and drove, from our old home in Massachusetts to Silicon Valley, California!
-Mike’s new employer had given us a moving budget, and when we looked at it, we could ship our minivan, buy plane tickets, and come out over budget.
+This summer, Mike and I sold our house in Massachusetts, packed up our minivan, and drove from our old home in Massachusetts to Silicon Valley, California!
+Mike’s new employer gave us a pretty tight moving budget.
+We could ship our minivan, buy plane tickets, and come out over budget.
 Or we could drive, stay in nice hotel suites the entire way, and break even – or at least come close.
-For me, it was a no-brainer to drive!
+Driving was a no-brainer!
 Here are some of the benefits we experienced by driving, as well as tips for a successful road trip with kids.

 Have I convinced you to try road trips?
 Or were you already an enthusiast?
 Here are a few things that can make a road trip go more smoothly:

 We packed our kids’ clothes in their school backpacks – a trick I learned from my own parents.
 You can fit five days’ worth of warm weather clothing in a child’s backpack if you are careful, and this way they can carry their own stuff into the hotels.
 Plus, backpacks take up way less space than even small suitcases!

 Stop when you need to, but drive if you can.

 We planned more driving breaks than we actually took, because when the kids were asleep it was much easier to keep driving!
 We did stick to the hotels we had reserved at the beginning of the trip, just so that we wouldn’t end up looking for a place to stay with tired-out kids.